gnulag/gnulag.net/README.md

 * **DukeTogo**: Best not to talk to it.
 If provoked, it will BTFO you in microseconds.
 Says **AndroitKitKat** is gay and seems not to know about **browndawg**.
 * **gonzobot**: Snoonet's cloudbot instance.
 All of its functions that rely on external APIs are broken.
 * **Tess**: **Protheus**'s bot.
 Used on his servers, he uses #gnulag as beta testers.
-* **CYBERDUNCE**: Currently in the state of being an RSS feed reader.
+* **CYBERDUNCE**: AI-core re-enabled.
+Shitposts constantly.
 Regulars bullied it to oblivion, resulting in constant e-depression.

 If you're regular, PM **browndawg** or **audron** to get your name and description on here,
 or send a PR to [our github repo](https://github.com/gnulag/gnulag.net)

+[^1]: Dick

 ---
 © 2020 browndawg et al